Skip to content

 Checkpoints: Undoing Code and Context

-Checkpoints allow you to revert either the context, the code, or both, to a previous prompt stage.
+Checkpoints allow you to revert the conversation context, file changes, or both to any previous point in your session.
+Each prompt creates an automatic checkpoint.

 View Checkpoints